GarlGuo/wentao-homepage/content/publication/zo/index.md

   - Beidi Chen
   - Zhaozhuo Xu

-date: '2024-07-01'
+date: '2025-01-22'
 doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: '2024-07-01'
+publishDate: '2025-01-22'

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).
 # Enter a publication type from the CSL standard.
-publication_types: ['article']
+publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In Workshop on Efficient Systems for Foundation Models in the Forty-First International Conference on Machine Learning
+publication: In
-publication_short: In ES-FOMO II workshop at ICML'24
+publication_short: In ICLR'25.

 abstract: Zeroth-order optimization (ZO) is a memory-efficient strategy for fine-tuning Large Language Models using only forward passes.
-However, the application of ZO fine-tuning in memory-constrained settings such as mobile phones and laptops is still challenging since full precision forward passes are infeasible.
-In this study, we address this limitation by integrating sparsity and quantization into ZO fine-tuning of LLMs.
-Specifically, we investigate the feasibility of fine-tuning an extremely small subset of LLM parameters using ZO.
-This approach allows the majority of un-tuned parameters to be quantized to accommodate the constraint of limited device memory.
-Our findings reveal that the pre-training process can identify a set of "sensitive parameters" that can guide the ZO fine-tuning of LLMs on downstream tasks.
-Our results demonstrate that fine-tuning 0.1% sensitive parameters in the LLM with ZO can outperform the full ZO fine-tuning performance, while offering wall-clock time speedup.
-Additionally, we show that ZO fine-tuning targeting these 0.1% sensitive parameters, combined with 4 bit quantization, enables efficient ZO fine-tuning of an Llama2-7B model on a GPU device with less than 8 GiB of memory and notably reduced latency.
+However, applying ZO fine-tuning in memory-constrained settings such as mobile phones and laptops remains challenging since these settings often involve weight quantization, while ZO requires full-precision perturbation and update.
+In this study, we address this limitation by combining static sparse ZO fine-tuning with quantization.
+Our approach transfers a small, static subset (0.1%) of "sensitive" parameters from pre-training to downstream tasks, focusing fine-tuning on this sparse set of parameters.
+The remaining untuned parameters are quantized, reducing memory demands.
+Our proposed workflow enables efficient ZO fine-tuning of an Llama2-7B model on a GPU device with less than 8GiB of memory while outperforming full model ZO fine-tuning performance and in-context learning.

 tags: []